-- I. Plug the power supply or cable into the wall, and connect it to the power connector on your PODXT. - 2.
-Connect your guitar to PODXT's INPUT (PODXT Pro's GUITAR IN) 2. - 3.
-PODXT: Connect PODXT to whatever you're going to be playing it into.
-The OUTPUT connectors are balanced 1/4-inch TRS (tip/ring/sleeve) connectors, ready to rock with pro +4dBu balanced equipment.
-They will also work quite happily with unbalanced -10dBV equipment and standard guitar cables.
-To run PODXT mono, you can use either the LEFT or RIGHT output.
+- 1. Plug the power supply or cable into the wall, and connect it to the power connector on your PODXT Live. - 2.
+Connect your guitar to PODXT Live's INPUT 8. - 3.
+Connect PODXT Live to whatever you're going to be playing it into.